lbugnion/tests-auto-commit/glossary/topic/app-service/web-server.md

 ---
-title: App Service (redirected from Web Server)
+title: App Service (redirected from Web Server
 description: Microsoft Glossary definition for App Service
 author: LBugnion
-ms.date: 05-May-20
+ms.date: 02-Nov-20
 ms.prod: non-product-specific
 ms.topic: glossary
 ---

-# [App Service](/glossary/topic/app-service/web-server) (redirected from Web Server)
+# [App Service](/glossary/topic/app-service/web-server) (redirected from Web Server

 > A web server "as a service" on Azure, allowing you to run HTTP-based applications on Windows and Linux